 At the other end of the scale, if you are only using a small amount of the credit available then that suggests you are a responsible borrower.
-So if you need more credit, for example, a mortgage or a personal loan, then lenders are more likely to feel comfortable agreeing to lend to you.
+So if you need more credit, for example, a mortgage or a, then lenders are more likely to feel comfortable agreeing to lend to you.

 If you tend to use a high proportion of your available credit, then getting another card could be a good move.
 As long as you keep your spending the same, having a higher total credit limit will help bring your credit utilisation down.
 This can, in turn, have a positive impact on your score.